Islandora/Crayfish/Houdini/README.md

 ### Identify

-This runs the imagemagick identify command on the specified resource and returns the results as JSON with the mimetype application/json.
+This runs the imagemagick identify command on the specified resource and returns the results as JSON with the MIME type application/json.

 For example, suppose if you have a TIFF in Fedora at `http://localhost:8080/fcrepo/rest/foo/bar`.
 If running the PHP built-in server command described in the Installation section:
 ```